KRMAssociatesInc/eHMP/README.md

       cd Ubuntu
       vagrant ssh
       ```
+   4. cd /vagrant
+   5. Type: `dos2unix createJDSinstance.sh`

-   4. Run the createJDSinstance.sh script that is in the mounted Vagrant folder.
+   6. Run the createJDSinstance.sh script that is in the mounted Vagrant folder.
 You must supply an instance name.
 We named ours jds.
       `sudo ./createJDSinstance.sh -i jds`
-   5. Type: `sudo cp /vagrant/JDS-GTM/*.m /home/jds/r`
+   7. Type: `sudo cp /vagrant/JDS-GTM/*.m /home/jds/r`
+   8. Type: `sudo dos2unix /home/jds/r/*.m`
-   6. Type: `sudo chown jds:jds /home/jds/r/*.m`
+   9. Type: `sudo chown jds:jds /home/jds/r/*.m`
-   7. Type: `sudo chmod ugo-x /home/jds/r/*.m`
+   10. Type: `sudo chmod ugo-x /home/jds/r/*.m`
-   8. Type: `sudo chmod g+w /home/jds/r/*.m`
+   11. Type: `sudo chmod g+w /home/jds/r/*.m`
-   9. Run `sudo su - jds`
+   12. Run `sudo su - jds`
-   10. Run `source etc/env`
+   13. Run `source etc/env`
-   11. Run `mumps -dir` This will open a prompt
+   14. Run `mumps -dir` This will open a prompt
-   12. Type `D FULLRSET^VPRJ`.
+   15. Type `D FULLRSET^VPRJ`.
 JDS should now be  (you may see errors appear in the terminal - these can  be ignored since they are protected and only for CACHE)
-   13. To verify JDS is running, run the following curl command.
+   16. To verify JDS is running, run the following curl command.
 If JDS is okay, you should see this JSON response `{"status":"running"}`

       ```
       curl -X GET http://192.168.33.10:9080/ping
       ```
-   14. Exit out of the VM, type `Exit`
+   17. Exit out of the VM, type `Exit`

 3. Configuring Vx-Sync & Running Operational Data Sync
    1. Switch to the eHMP directory `cd ~/Development/eHMP`